PuzzleBot/Pulsar-Remake/readme.txt

                       and their AI
-    sight.c         - Holds all functions regarding determining line of sight world.c (unused)- Holds functions used to manage a higher level view of the world, called a waypoint grid
+    sight.c         - Holds all functions regarding determining line of sight world.c (unused)- Holds functions used to manage a higher level view of the world, called a waypoint grid.

+    gameplay.c      - Has functions specific to gameplay - event cubes, keys, and the exit door.
+    parabola.c      - Contains functions which are used to calculate the player's trajectory as they are flung into the air, using a constructed quadratic polynomial.

 test/               - Contains files used to unit test parts of the program.
                       (ignore this)